-33 Section 195E(5).
+37 Section 195E(5).

-34 Section 164(5) of Customs and Excise Management Act 1979.
+38 Section 164(5) of Customs and Excise Management Act 1979.

-- 65. If a search reveals an item reasonably suspected of being or containing property to be seized but this is in an article of clothing being worn on the trunk and next to the skin or next to an article of underwear which is next to the skin (for example a money belt), the appropriate officer can only invite the person to remove it.
-If the person refuses there is no power to force the person to remove it. - 66.
-A person should not be asked to remove any article of clothing in public other than an outer coat, jacket or gloves.
+- 74. A person should not be asked to remove any article of clothing in public other than an outer coat, jacket or gloves.
 A search in public of a person's clothing that has not been removed should be restricted to a superficial examination of outer garments.
 This does not, however, prevent an appropriate officer from placing their hand inside the pockets of the outer clothing, or feeling round the inside of collars, socks and shoes if this is reasonable in the circumstances.
 Subject to the restrictions on the removal of headgear, a person's hair may also be searched in public.
-Particular sensitivity should be exercised where the person being searched is wearing items of clothing which the person says, or the appropriate officer believes, are of religious significance. - 67.
+Particular sensitivity should be exercised where the person being searched is wearing items of clothing which the person says, or the appropriate officer believes, are of religious significance. - 75.
 If, on reasonable grounds, it is considered necessary to conduct a more thorough search, this should be undertaken out of the view of the public.
 Any search involving the removal of more than an outer coat, jacket, gloves, headgear or footwear may only be conducted by an appropriate officer of the same sex as the person searched.
 The search may not be made in the presence of anyone of the opposite sex unless the person being searched specifically agrees.
-This agreement should be obtained in writing. - 68.
+This agreement should be obtained in writing. - 76.
 If the appropriate officer discovers an item reasonably suspected of being or containing property to be seized, they should give the person who has possession of it an opportunity to provide an explanation for its ownership, origins, purpose and destination.
 If, in a particular case, the questioning covers whether the person has committed an offence, it is likely to constitute questioning outside the scope of this code that requires a caution.